Veams/generator-veams/README.md

 These files/tasks you can find in this directory:

  * helpers/_grunt

+## Features
+The Generator-Prototype supports different features.
+Just check/uncheck them in the __custom installation routine__:

+* You want to add a separate distribution folder? - Check!
+* You want to add a CSS Styleguide and Assemble Development Documenation? - Check!
+(See "Developer Documentation")
+* You want to use Libsass instead of Ruby to compile SASS files? - Check!
+* You begin your project with mobile first but need to support desktop styles in IE8? - Check!

 ## JS Libraries and CSS Frameworks
 You can choose JS Libraries like: